pypy/pypy.org/posts/2022/12/pypy-alive.rst

   always true.

-- After a guard, we tell Z3 that from now on it can assume that the guard condition is True.
+- After a guard, we tell Z3 that from now on it can assume that the guard condition is true.

 - We repeat this, guard for guard, until we reach the end of the trace.
 There, we ask Z3 to prove that the output variables in the unoptimized trace and the optimized trace are identical (every trace can return one or many values).

-I implemented this, it's `not a lot of code`__, basically a couple of hundred lines of (not particularly great) Python code.
+I implemented this, it's `not a lot of code`__, basically a couple of hundred lines of (somewhat hacky) Python code.
 So far I only support integer operations.
 Here are some parts of the code to give you a flavor of what this looks like.